 In an old-school metal Band-Aid box, I’ll carry bandages, eye drops, Q-Tip swabs, tweezers, dime store mirror, safety pins, Carmex, gauze pads, Ibuprophen, and Rolaids.
 A 1/2 inch of Kleenex, rolled and added last, ensures the box doesn’t rattle and make unwanted noise.

 Ten feet in brown, black, or olive drab; coiled.
 You just never know when you’re going to need this indispensible lightweight hybrid rope/string.

 You can find these near the vision center at Walmart or online.
 Now that I wear glasses full-time, I’ve found these to be invaluable.
 They’re also good for cleaning scope and binocular lens and cell phone faces.
 At $5 per 100, they’re inexpensive and well worth every penny.

 I carry three or four rolled tight.
 Kill a squirrel, and it goes in the plastic before going in the field bag; cheap insurance against bloodstains.
 They’re also great for collecting fall mushrooms, blackberries, persimmons, walnuts, or anything else you’d like to take home.
 Other than squirrels, of course.

 Lightweight Packable Rain Poncho

-Mine weighs only ounces, and folds flat into a plastic carry pouch that measures five by seven inches.
+Mine weighs only ounces, and folds flat into a plastic carry pouch that measures 5 by 7 inches.
 It’s nice, though, when those seasonal showers catch you by surprise.

 Two photographs with my iPhone 5s would have almost filled the entire hard drive on my first desktop computer.
 Two pictures!
 That said, I do carry a fully-charged cell phone for emergencies, but use it most often for in-the-field photography on those occasions when I don’t want to carry a full-sized DSLR.